-Therefore, we are supposed to clean up after our dogs at the roadside, also.
-You can do this, people!

-When my grandson, Colin, was only two, "catch-basin" was in his everyday vocabulary.
-We checked them out for water level, for oils, trash and whether the water was stagnant or flowing.
-We also counted all pipes and tried to figure out which ones flowed in and which ones flowed out.
+This is why we are supposed to clean up after our dogs at the roadside, also.
+You can do this!
+My grandson, Colin, is only two and "catch basin" is in his everyday vocabulary.
+We check them out for water level, for oils, trash and whether the water is stagnant or flowing.
+We also count all pipes and try to figure out which ones flow in and which ones flow out.
 The catch basins in his neighborhood all have a label urging the reader to "Be True to Our Blue", reminding people that the water in that basin leads to water bodies, which is ultimately our water for swimming and for drinking.
 We do not have separate bodies of water for drinking that are magically kept pristine.
-All waters are connected, and it is up to us to protect them.
+All waters are connected and it is up to us to protect them.

 So, each Tuesday morning, all summer long, I step into waders and collect samples of water in pre-labeled jars, to send off to the lab.
-People have volunteered to do this for me, for it looks easy and fun.
-It might be tempting to accept the offer, but I must be sure that it is done correctly, not too close to the surface and not too close to the bottom.
+People have actually volunteered to do this for me, for it looks easy and fun.
+It might be tempting to accept the offer but I have to be sure that it is done correctly, not too close to the surface and not too close to the bottom.
 I need to see with my own eyes how clear or how murky the water is.

-The containers are kept cold until they reach the lab so that levels of bacteria are kept constant and not allowed to multiply, as in that warm catch-basin.
-Field data is noted: temperature of water and air, wind, days since last rainfall and presence of weeds, algae, trash, oil and numbers of people and animals and anything unusual, such as a fish-kill.
+The containers are kept cold until they reach the lab so that levels of bacteria are kept constant and not allowed to multiply, as in that warm catch basin.
+Field data is noted: temperature of water and air, wind, days since last rainfall and amount of, presence of weeds, algae, trash, oil and numbers of people and animals.
 A Chain of Custody is signed by anyone handling the lab samples: collected by and released to, with date and time noted.
 While it may not be difficult, this is serious stuff, based on scientific principles.
 All the measures are for a good reason: Protecting Our Waters.

-So, people, it is P.O.W.! or ka-pow in the form of unsafe water.
-Isn't the choice an easy one?
+So, people, P.O.W.! or ka-pow from me, in the form of an enforcement letter, fine or ticket!
+You don't want that, do you?

 Cathleen Drinan is the health agent for the Town of Halifax.
-She can be reached at 781 293 6768 or cathleen.drinan@halifax-ma.org
+She will tell you why she wears waders in another column addressing algae.
+She looks forward to your comments and can be reached at 781 293 6768 or cdrinan@town.halifax.ma.us